SamueleSoraggi/HMMploidy/README.md

 bash simulationScript.sh
 ```

-In `$FOLDER`, for each base name of a simulated dataset, there are four files used for our analysis.
+In `$FOLDER`, for each base name of a simulated dataset, there are files used for our analysis.
 For example, for `poliploidyGenome.DP3.NIND10`, one can find
 * `poliploidyGenome.DP3.NIND10.genolikes`
-* `poliploidyGenome.DP3.NIND10.mafs`
 * `poliploidyGenome.DP3.NIND10.mpileup`
 * `poliploidyGenome.DP3.NIND10.par`